corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/7 - Networking.md

 A gateway VPC endpoint privately connect VPC to supported AWS services without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
 ![[VPC-components-diagram.png]]

-- Default VPC Walkthrough
-	- All new AWS accounts have a default VPC
-	- New EC2 instances are launched into the default VPC if no subnet is specified
-	- Default VPC has Internet connectivity and all EC2 instances inside it have public IPv4 addresses
-	- We also get a public and a private IPv4 DNS names
 - VPC in AWS - IPv4
 	- You can have multiple VPCs in an AWS region (max.
 5 per region – soft limit)
 	- Max.
 CIDR per VPC is 5, for each CIDR: • Min. size is /28 (16 IP addresses)